-Programs and services to maintain, improve and enhance the safety of the county road system (Transportation Engineering and Transportation Maintenance), assist residents and businesses in their plans to grow and change (Planning & Zoning, Building Codes, County Surveyor, Development Agency), and support safe, enjoyable and livable communities (Code Enforcement, Dog Services, Resource Conservation & Solid Waste).
+Programs and services to maintain, improve and enhance the safety of the county road system (Transportation Engineering and Transportation Maintenance), assist residents and businesses in their plans to grow and change (Planning & Zoning, Building Codes, County Surveyor, Development Agency), and support safe, enjoyable and livable communities (Code Enforcement, Dog Services, Sustainability & Solid Waste).

 The mission of the Department of Transportation and Development is to assist residents and businesses in creating vibrant, sustainable communities through innovative, responsive public service.
 Our goal is to provide excellent service.
 Please let us know how we're doing and how we can improve by taking this brief survey.

 Clackamas County is not proposing tolling, but rather is responding to tolling programs proposed by the Oregon Department of Transportation.

 The Sunrise Corridor Community is home to over 7,500 residents, 800 businesses and 14,000 employees.
 Apply by Dec.
 15 to serve on the Steering Committee or Leadership Cohort to help plan the vision.